 Sophie is currently involved in various creative projects including THREADS, TradBeats and Huradal and is also a regular tutor with Fèisean nan Gàidheal.

 Jamie and Christian met while living and studying on the Isles of Uist and began playing together at local concerts and events.
-After travelling to Asturius on a musical and cultural exchange project, along with performances at Ceol on the Croft, Celtic Connections and Celtic Colours Festivals, the duo started working on their Debut Album, The Pipe Slang.
+After travelling to Asturias on a musical and cultural exchange project, along with performances at Ceol on the Croft, Celtic Connections and Celtic Colours Festivals, the duo started working on their Debut Album, The Pipe Slang, released in June 2018.

 The album features the traditional music of the Hebrides and includes songs from Tiree as well as self-penned material and tunes from further afield.
 Guesting on the lead vocals is Jamie’s twin sister Anna MacDonald who alongside, Jack McRobbie on Guitar, Cape Bretoner Adam Young on Piano, Anna-Wendy Stevenson on Viola and Step Dancer Sophie Stephenson, join the duo making for a driving and authentic album.